MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 10: Amend the API App to use the Class Library.**

-    In this demo you will learn to use the Class Library to seperate the logic from the app and understand how DLLs can make your code flexible and efficient.
+    In this demo you will learn to use the Class Library to separate the logic from the app and understand how DLLs can make your code flexible and efficient.

     Also, you will learn how Dependency Management is handled and how to add the DLL to the app.

  - **Demo 11: Amend the Console App to use the API.**

-    In this demo you will learn to use the Class Library to seperate the logic from the app and understand how DLLs can improve your app.
+    In this demo you will learn to use the Class Library to separate the logic from the app and understand how DLLs can improve your app.

     Also, you will learn Dependency Management is handled and how to add the DLL to the app.

  - **Demo 12: Amend the Desktop App to use the API.**

-    In this demo you will learn to use the Class Library to seperate the logic from the app and understand how DLLs can improve your app.
+    In this demo you will learn to use the Class Library to separate the logic from the app and understand how DLLs can improve your app.

     Also, you will learn Dependency Management is handled and how to add the DLL to the app.